aarav-gupta01/smart-home-sensor/README.md

    `micropython-umqtt.simple` through Thonny's package manager.
 7. Connect both sensors to the configured SDA/SCL pins, power, and ground.
 8. Reset the board.
 It prints the I2C scan, then `Connecting...`, then the assigned IP, and begins publishing.
+If Wi-Fi or the broker is unavailable, it retries at boot, printing a Wi-Fi status code or `Broker Unreachable, retrying...` on each attempt, and starts publishing once both succeed.

 The ESP32 firmware carries its sensor drivers in the repository and does not need the CircuitPython sensor packages used by the historical Raspberry Pi